Epatri6/SpritsForest/README.md

 Arrows are ignored after they're passed the first time (no infinite loops).

-Corruption increase or decreases as it passes +1's and -1's.
+Corruption increases or decreases as it passes +1's and -1's.

-Corruption starts at 3 and the goal is to have it at 0 by the time it reaches any edge of the board.
+Corruption starts at 3 and the goal is to have it at 0 or less by the time it reaches any edge of the board.

 Controls: